yymmaa0000/3D_Rotating_Minecraft_Block_Demo/README.md

 # 3D_Rotating_Minecraft_Block_Demo
 This is a 3D demo program written by me in C++ with OpenGL library.
 It shows an animation of a rotating minecraft block.
 It can be loaded with different texture picture to represent different blocks!

+This project was completed on 10/24/2018, and was only uploaded to my Github account recently

 Here is an example of a serious of screen shots taken when running my program with stone texture
 ![alt text](https://raw.githubusercontent.com/yymmaa0000/3D_Rotating_Minecraft_Block_Demo/master/Intro.bmp)